Reflexivity and Hochschild Cohomology: Abstract

 \section{Abstract}

-Reflexive DG-categories were defined by Kuznetsov and Shinder as generalisations of smooth and proper DG-categories.
-Over a perfect field, they include all projective schemes and finite dimensional algebras.
-Smooth and proper DG-categories are the dualizable objects in the symmetric monoidal category of DG-categories localised at Morita equivalences.
-We show the reflexive DG-categories are the reflexive objects in this monoidal category.
-Using this perspective we prove that the Hochschild cohomology of a reflexive DG-category is isomorphic to that of its derived category of cohomologically finite modules.
+We characterise reflexive DG-categories, as introduced by Kuznetsov and Shinder, as the reflexive objects in the closed symmetric monoidal category of DG-categories localised at Morita equivalences.
+As consequences, we show that the Hochschild cohomology and the derived Picard group of a reflexive DG-category coincide with those of its derived category of cohomologically finite modules.